Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

-\begin{corollary}[concurrent parallel composition of pure DP continual mechanisms, informally stated] For every $\eps_0> 0$ and integer $k\in \N$, the concurrent $k$-sparse parallel composition of $(\eps_0,0)$-DP mechanisms satisfies the same $(\eps,\delta)$-DP guarantees as the composition of $k$ noninteractive $(\eps_0,0)$-DP mechanisms. \end{corollary} Like Theorem~\ref{thm:parallelcomp-approxDP-intro}, we also prove a generalization of Corollary~\ref{cor:parallelcomp-pureDP-intro} for the case of composing mechanisms $\cM_i$ with differing $\eps_i$ parameters.
+\begin{corollary}[concurrent parallel composition of pure DP continual mechanisms, informally stated] For every $\eps_0> 0$ and integer $k\in \N$, the concurrent $k$-sparse parallel composition of $(\eps_0,0)$-DP continual mechanisms satisfies the same $(\eps,\delta)$-DP guarantees as the composition of $k$ noninteractive $(\eps_0,0)$-DP mechanisms.\footnote{In some composition theorems (e.g., advanced composition), composing pure DP mechanisms yields $(\eps,\delta)$-DP with $\delta>0$.} \end{corollary}

 {

 \paragraph{\bf Concurrent filter composition theorems for continual mechanisms.} Let $\filt:\left([0,\infty)\times [0,1]\right)^*\to \{\top,\bot\}$ be a filter.
 Consider adversaries that create continual mechanisms with adaptive privacy parameters such that $\filt(\sigma)=\top$ at every step, where $\sigma$ is the sequence of privacy parameters $(\eps_i, \delta_i)$ of the created mechanisms $\cM_i$ up to that point.
 Suppose each $\cM_i$ is $(\eps_i,\delta_i)$-DP with respect to a verification function $f_i$.
 In addition to creating new mechanisms, these adversaries may adaptively generate pairs of inputs for existing mechanisms such that $f_i$ applied to the sequence of input pairs for each $\cM_i$ evaluates to $\top$.
 The concurrent $\filt$-filter composition of continual mechanisms is said to be $(\eps, \delta)$-DP if the view of such adversaries is $(\eps, \delta)$-indistinguishable when all mechanisms receive either the first inputs from their respective pairs or all receive the second ones.